 The only slightly disappointing thing is that it’s missing some important ingredients such as Magnesium and Zinc.

-To summarize, this is an OK testosterone booster, but not the very best one on the market right now in our opinion.
+To summarize, this is an OK supplement, but not the very best one on the market right now in our opinion.

 MORE: Night-T 1st Phorm review

 BIOGRAPHY: Daniel Sturridge